 1. Freight Rate

 The freight rate is the cost of transporting a shipment on a truck, boat, or airplane.
-It will be determined by how much space your scarves take up in this vehicle and how far they have to travel before reaching their destination (the farther they are transported from their origin point, the higher this cost).
+You can determine it by how much space your scarves take up in this vehicle.
+Moreover, how far they have to travel before reaching their destination.
+The farther You transport them from their origin point, the higher this cost.
 The distance traveled also determines the transport method: air or ocean freight.

 2. Freight Forwarder Fees

 A freight forwarder is an intermediary between exporters and importers.
 He ensures that every step along a shipment process goes well as per the domestic and international regulations.
 They provide many services until they get customs clearance and documentation processing.
 Furthermore, it also includes consolidation services, storage, packing, and labeling materials.
 The other services include tracking data transfers between carriers, and international logistics advice.